RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 title: Azure Functions Performance
 nav_order: 2
 ---
-# Performance of .NET workloads on Azure Functions
+# Performance of Azure Functions with .NET workloads
 The scope of this API performance test was centered around two key technologies:
 - Azure Functions (refer to the developer guide available [here](https://learn.microsoft.com/en-us/azure/azure-functions/){:target="_blank" rel="noopener"})
 - Microsoft .NET core APIs (start your exploration [here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api){:target="_blank" rel="noopener"})

 ## Key Findings
 In our investigation, we discovered that
 - Higher-cost Azure Functions offer performance that exceeds the proportional increase in their price.
-For example, an S1 app function (63 euros per month at the end of May 2023) can accommodate 10 requests per second with good performance (the 95% percentile responds in <100 ms), while a P3v3 Windows function (894 euros per month) has the capability to handle up to 1250 requests per second; with the latter tier, you get 125 times the performance for 14 times the price.
-In the [Final Considerations](#finalConsiderations) paragraph, we offer a "cost efficiency" analysis as a summary for this reasoning.
+For example, an S1 app function (63 euros per month at the end of May 2023) can accommodate 10 requests per second with good performance (the 95% percentile responds in <100 ms), while a P3v3 Windows function (894 euros per month) has the capability to handle up to 1250 requests per second.
+With the latter tier, you get 125 times the performance for 14 times the price.
+In the [Final Considerations](#finalConsiderations) paragraph, we offer a "cost efficiency" index as a summary for this reasoning.
-- Linux functions are less efficient in running .NET workloads compared to Windows functions.
+- With the same hardware, Linux functions are **less** efficient in running .NET workloads compared to Windows functions.
 - However, Linux functions offer cost advantages, particularly in the P\*v3 tier, making them a viable and favorable choice in the use cases when you can split your workload in more smaller app function instances.

 To gain more insights into the outcomes across different operating systems and tiers, please refer to the relevant section [below](#finalConsiderations).

 ## Measurement Approach
 To evaluate performance, we deployed a .NET 7 isolated process API on most Azure Function tiers.
 This API was intentionally designed to perform the bare minimum, as the objective was to assess infrastructure rather than code.
-The tested API, named "GetFromCache", followed these steps:
+The tested API performs these steps:
 1. Retrieval of a random string (from a set of 100) from an Azure Redis Cache located in the same virtual network as the Azure Function.
 2. Creation of an in-memory object containing the retrieved string, a GUID, and another random string.
 3. Serialization of the object and generation of a response containing the serialized object.